-Leaders from teams, SIGs, working groups that decide not to meet at the PTG should attend to represent the views of their group at the event.
+Leaders from teams, SIGs, working groups that decide not to meet are encouraged to attend the PTG anyway to represent the views of their group at the event.

 Who Should Not Attend

-The event is optimized for engaged community members that are involved in one of the various teams working on one of the projects supported by the OpenInfra Foundation (workgroups, development teams, SIGs…).
-If you're brand new to OpenInfra projects, you might want to attend the OpenInfra Summit event instead, which features presentations, forum sessions (designed to get wider community feedback) and on-boarding sessions.
+The PTG is intended for engaged community members that are involved in open source teams working on one of the projects supported by the OpenInfra Foundation or adjacent project communities.
+This includes workgroups, development teams, external open source projects (like Ceph or Kubernetes, SIG, etc).
+If you're brand new to a project, we recommend attending the OpenInfra Summit first, which features presentations, Forum sessions (designed to get wider community feedback) and on-boarding sessions.

 Usually this event is not for new contributors; however, we are including the possibility for teams to do project onboarding as a part of the PTG.
 That being said, not all teams will be participating, only those that want to.

 Our community is global.
 This creates challenges that cannot easily be solved using asynchronous, low-bandwidth communication tools.
 Getting technical community members to meet regularly is essential to build the amount of shared understandings and trust that is necessary to successfully cooperate.
 Participants to the event are therefore a lot more productive and efficient the rest of the year.